Police: Home Nurse Stole Thousands From Client, Took Beach Vacation

 Mack also allegedly used the victim’s Sunoco gas card during the trip to South Carolina.

-The victim told police that he noticed Mack was “very red and sun burnt” when he returned home.
+The victim told police that he noticed Mack was “very red and sun burnt” when she returned home.

 Mack is facing a list of charges including, burglary, forgery, theft from a motor vehicle, unauthorized use of a motor vehicle and identity theft.